vectordotdev/vector/rfcs/2021-07-20-8288-csv-enrichment.md

 # RFC 8288 - 2021-07-20 - CSV Enrichment

-Vector needs to allow users to enrich the events flowing through the topology using through the topology using a CSV file.
-This RFC proposes adding a Vrl function that can perform this lookup.
+Vector needs to allow users to enrich the events flowing through the topology using a CSV file.
+This RFC proposes adding a VRL function that can perform this lookup.

 ## Scope